MoeraOrg/moeraorg.github.io/development/protocols/virtual-pages.md

 Post composer opened for creating a new post, with a draft loaded.
 ID of the draft is passed in the `draft` parameter.

+`/news`

+Newsfeed - publications from the nodes this node is subscribed to in reverse chronological order.

+`/news?before=<moment>`

+Newsfeed, positioned at about the given [moment][3].

+`/people`

+Information related to other nodes.

+`/people/subscribers`

+Information about subscribers of this node.

+`/people/subscriptions`

+Information about subscriptions of this node.

 `/post/<id>`

 Detailed view of the post with the given ID.